 Antibiotic eye ointment (usually tetracycline) or oral antibiotics will be prescribed.
 In some cases, a steroid-based antibiotic ointment will be given.

-Cats with Chlamydophilia may also become dehydrated, in which case he will be given IV fluids.
+Cats with Chlamydophilia may also become dehydrated, in which case they will be given intravenous fluids.

 Encouraging your cat to eat is important, cats with URI’s can lose their appetite.